jmerlemeier/docker-node-app/README.md

 ### Commands

 * `--rm`: automatically clean up the container and remove the file system when the container exits.
-Use during DEVELOPMENT
+(DEV)
-* `-it`: use for Dev
+* `-it`: pseudo-tty and STDIN.
+(DEV)
-* `-p`:
+* `-p 80:80`: port mapping (PROD)

 ---

 ### Future work

-CodeCommit and CodeBuild
+* CodeCommit and CodeBuild
+* Use CodeDeploy to deploy from Github.
+Then change code and see app change downstream.